JaminMartin/spcs_instruments/README.md

     - unique name (for multiple identical instruments)
     - config file (there are tools written to support this)
 - It exposes a `measure()`, `set()` or `goto()` API call.
-- *IF* using `measure()` data is both returned from that call, and appended to an internal data dictionary.
+- *IF* using `measure()` data is both returned from that call and appended to an internal data dictionary.
 See the example instruments for further details.

-It is highly recommended you write a test for this instrument in the test directory and run it along-side the standard test suite.
-Your instrument specific tests will not be tested in CI/CD pipelines, so it is important you mention you have run these tests before oppening a pull request.
-These tests are used for long term retention of how a piece of equipment is expected to work & to troubleshoot experiment workflows.
+It is highly recommended you write a test for this instrument in the test directory and run it alongside the standard test suite.
+Your instrument-specific tests will not be tested in CI/CD pipelines, so it is important you mention you have run these tests before opening a pull request.
+These tests are used for long-term retention of how a piece of equipment is expected to work & to troubleshoot experiment workflows.

 # Linux Setup (Ubuntu 22.04 LTS x86)
 Note, if you don't have root access this script will need to be modified and run as root.
 The USB permissions may need to be adjusted, this is what was found to work.